cdktf/cdktf-provider-cloudflare/docs/pagesProject.typescript.md

 - *Type:* boolean | cdktf.IResolvable

+Whether to enable automatic deployments when pushing to the source repository.

+When disabled, no deployments (production or preview) will be triggered automatically.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/pages_project#deployments_enabled PagesProject#deployments_enabled}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/pages_project#deployments_enabled PagesProject#deployments_enabled}

 ---